 Currently I am an instructor with the English department at the University of Illinois at Urbana-Champaign, where I regularly teach courses in first-year composition, Renaissance theatre and early modern literature, introductory genres and film.
-Here you can find descriptions and sample syllabi, my philosophy of teaching and an addendum on technology in the classroom, along with a narrative of student feedback on these courses.
+Here you can find descriptions and sample syllabi, my statement on teaching and an addendum on technology in the classroom, along with a narrative of the teaching effectiveness of these courses.

 - An Introduction to Fiction